 - Lunch, snacks

-- optional & very useful!
-Decision Making in Avalanche Terrain field book (available through SMG)
+- optional field book: Decision Making in Avalanche Terrain

 - Trip cancellation, adventure travel insurance, medical insurance